ashishkumaryadav7/kizen-pamphlet/README.md

 # kizen-templet
-This project is a responsive templet which is cerated by using HTML , CSS and Bootstrap framework.
+This project is a responsive pamphlet which is cerated by using HTML , CSS and Bootstrap framework.